tilcica/SA3-CICD/readme.md

-# Osnove Računalniškega vida
+# Sistemska Administracija

+CI / CD using github.com on a pre-existing task

-Face recognition in python using average skin color around a clicked point
+(Face recognition in python using average skin color around a clicked point)

 Made by
 Tilcica